rmit-programming-club/rmit-programming-club.github.io/_posts/2020-03-11-Learn-Python.md

 print("Hello " + name)
 # This is a comment, I can write anything after this and it is ignored
 # name and star_sign are called "variables", and variables cannot have any spaces
-# in there names, so we use underscores
+# in their names, so we use underscores
 star_sign = input("What is your star sign? ")
 print("It's fantastic to meet a " + star_sign + "!")
 ```